Kelly Ray Masters: Later life

 In the mid-1960s, Masters and his son founded Joe Panther Enterprises, a non-profit mail order business supplying audio recordings of Ball's lively renderings of his stories to foster good reading habits in young children.
 The company also offered children the opportunity to join the Joe Panther Fan Club which included membership cards, reader's award, and a reading pledge card.
 The company was based in Miami, Florida, Ball's home for several years.
 Seeking a drier climate, he and his wife moved to Roswell, New Mexico in 1971 and in recognition of his career, Roswell declared November 2, 1976 Zachary Ball Day.
-With a donation of a portion of his works and papers, the "Zachary Ball Children's Book Collection Room" in the James C. Kirkpatrick Library was dedicated at Central Missouri State University (now the University of Central Missouri) in Warrensburg, Missouri in April 1978.
-Central Missouri's collection of Ball's works are part of the Philip A. Sadler Research Collection of Literature for Children and Young Adults.
+With a donation of a portion of his works and papers, the "Zachary Ball Children's Book Collection Room" was dedicated at the Ward Edwards Library at Central Missouri State University (now the University of Central Missouri) in Warrensburg, Missouri in April 1978.
+Central Missouri's collection of Ball's works are part of the Philip A. Sadler Research Collection of Literature for Children and Young Adults in the James C. Kirkpatrick Library.
 In the mid-1980s, Masters donated the remainder of his collection of literary papers, publications, correspondence, photographs, audio recordings, and business records created and accumulated by himself and his son between 1944 and 1983 to the University of Southern Mississippi.
 "The Zachary Ball Papers" in the de Grummond Children's Literature Collection were created primarily from his composition of nineteen published and unpublished works and the operation of Joe Panther Enterprises.
 Masters died in 1987 in Roswell, New Mexico, and his son died in 1995.

 Selected works

 Books

-Short synopsis' of the following books were pulled from the University of Southern Mississippi's de Grummond Children's Literature Collection and the University of Central Missouri's Philip A. Sadler Research Collection of Literature for Children and Young Adults card catalogs.
+Short synopses of the following books were pulled from the University of Southern Mississippi's de Grummond Children's Literature Collection and the University of Central Missouri's Philip A. Sadler Research Collection of Literature for Children and Young Adults card catalogs.